PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `channel_parameter`

-The channel_parameter is used to specifie a channel in which the commnand should be send by default.
+The `channel_parameter` subcommand is used to enable or disable the custom command's `channel` parameter.

 ```css
 .custom_commands edit [channel_parameter|cp] <command> <enabled>